“We have a significant bridge to build to the future.

 LIVE RADIO INTERVIEW

-JJK Places’ Founder and President, Will Kralovec, was interviewed on live radio in early February to talk about our company, its “triple bottom-line” business model, and the future of social impact real estate.
+JJK Places’ Founder and President, Will Kralovec, was interviewed on live radio a while back to talk about our company, its “triple bottom-line” business model, and the future of social impact real estate.

 The interview took place on February 12, 2020 on independent community radio station KGNU (Boulder/Denver), which is heard at 88.5 FM and 1390 AM.
 Will was a guest on the radio show “On the HEAL Tip!
 (Health, Eating, Active Living)” with host Beverly Grant.

-The full uncut interview can be heard here (about 25 minutes):
+The full uncut/unedited interview can be heard here (about 25 minutes):

 "On the HEAL Tip!
 (Health, Eating, Active Living)" with host Beverly Grant and guest Will Kralovec

-50+/- Affordable For-Sale Residential Condos, and approximately 15-20,000 sq ft of commercial space targeted for community-serving uses in a unique mixed-use project incorporating new construction and renovation of existing industrial space.
+Co-Developer on the development of 64+/- Affordable For-Sale Residential Condos, and approximately 7,500 sq ft of commercial space targeted for community-serving uses in a unique mixed-use project incorporating new construction and renovation of existing industrial space.

 Creating Scattered Site Affordable For- Sale Single Family Houses in the Denver Metro Area.